Rinthy-AI/i/README.md

 # Language Design

-### Dependency Expressions
+### Index Expressions

-The fundamental expression type in i is the dependency expression.
+The fundamental expression type in i is the index expression.

 Here is an example: